yuankit/BSLfingerspelling-Detection-and-Recognition/README.md

 ## Preprocessing of images ##
 ### Hand sign images ###
 1) At least 25 images of an alphabet fingerspelling sign are taken with phone (in high resolution, at least 1000 x 1000).
 Images are taken with the following consideration:
     a.
 Orientation
-    b. brightness
+    b.
+Brightness
     c.
 Background
+2) A total of 720 fingerspelling images are taken, 684 (95%) for training set, 36 (5%) for testing set.
 2) The images are segmented with [GrabCut Algorithm](https://github.com/imseeom/Hand-Segmentation-with-GrabCut-Algo).

 ### Background images ###